rockysx27/AirlineTycoon/README.md

     * Now passenger happiness is booked to the statistic of the sabotaging player
 * 'Plane crash' sabotage now also affects stock price of victim
 * Fix calculation of plane repair cost
-    * All cost will show up in plane saldo
+    * All cost will show up in plane's balance
     * All cost will show up in plane repair cost total
-    * Correctly calculate plane saldo over past 7 days
+    * Correctly calculate plane's balance over past 7 days
 * Consider also number of first class passengers for statistics
 * Do not show route utilization for defeated players
-* New sound options (OGG/MIDI) + patched stuttering glich when switching music on Windows 11
+* New sound options (OGG/MIDI) + patched stuttering glitch when switching music on Windows 11
 * Patched Space station mission prices and texts in stats
 * Patched various text scrambling on UI
 * Bug fixed in calculation in maximum amount of stock that can be emitted
     * Bug limited max amount of stock to around 2.1 million
-    * Intger overflow is fixed now, but the originally intended limit of 250 million was changed to 2.5 million
+    * Integer overflow is fixed now, but the originally intended limit of 250 million was changed to 2.5 million
 * Fixed game shifting flights on its own even if they are already locked
     * Could previously cause double-booking of flights (income and cost booked twice)
-* Fixed crash in plane designer when attaching enginges to left side of tail
+* Fixed crash in plane designer when attaching engines to left side of tail
-* Timeout for sabotage: Jobs cancelled if it was not possible to execute job for some time
+* Timeout for sabotage: Jobs canceled if it was not possible to execute job for some time
     * Can happen if selected plane is not used anymore by owner
     * Without this fix in a situation like this the player would never be able to use sabotage again
 * Fixed bug where player can 'survive' being overtaken by skipping dialog at the right moment